tony-xlh/vision-camera-dynamsoft-barcode-reader/example/readme.md

 This example can recognize barcodes from camera stream.

-How to run:
+How to run (suppose you are in the example folder):

-1. npm install
-2. cd ..
+1. cd ..
-3. npm install
+2. npm install
-4. cd example
+3. cd example
+4. npm install
+5. cd ios
+6. pod install
+7. cd ..
-5. npx react-native run-andoid # or npx react-native run-ios
+8. npx react-native run-android # or npx react-native run-ios